aakriiti2504/School_District_Analysis/README.md

 ![16](https://user-images.githubusercontent.com/23488019/142535135-40cb0012-1534-4c08-9143-b26851f10f32.PNG)
 After cleanup, overall percentage is 65%.

-Hence, there was abig change in Thomas High School's Overall Passing % that moved its rank from 2nd to the 8th after the cleanup.
+Hence, there was a big change in Thomas High School's Overall Passing % that moved its rank from 2nd to the 8th after the cleanup.
 Hence this data analysis could help statistically validate the board member’s suspicion about academic dishonesty at Thomas High School.

 ### 3) How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?